vzvca/offscreen-gles/README.md

         -o                        Set output PNG file name (default /tmp/capture.png).
         -w                        Set the width of the image (default 720).
         -h                        Set the height of the image (default 576).
+        -s                        Encode input on SIGUSR1 signal.
+Wait at most 10 sec for signal.

 ### grab-jpeg